alexreardon/memoize-one/README.md

 An equality function should return `true` if the arguments are equal.
 If `true` is returned then the wrapped function will not be called.

 The default equality function is a shallow equal check of all arguments (each argument is compared with `===`).
-The default equality function also does not check anything if the length of the arguments changes.
+If the `length` of arguments change, then the default equality function makes no shallow equality checks.
 You are welcome to decide if you want to return `false` if the `length` of the arguments is not equal

 ```js
 const simpleIsEqual: EqualityFn = (